Stateline Amp 2

 The Basic Idea behind the Stateline Amp 2

-At the line stage we started according to Einstein’s statement “Everything should be made as simple as possible, but not simpler.” with a one transistor only circuit, with zero negative feedback.
-This sounded beautiful with an extreme selection of active components so that it work properly as intended.
+At the line stage we started according to Einstein’s statement “Everything should be made as simple as possible, but not simpler” with a one transistor only circuit and zero negative feedback.
+This sounded beautiful with an extreme selection of active components so that it works properly as intended.

-We do not have any feedback from the output of the line stage to the input with all its negative aspects, however could lower THD of this stage to 0.001% maintaining the aspect of having mostly 2nd order distortions.
+We do not have any feedback from the output of the line stage to the input with all its negative aspects, however, we could lower THD of this stage to 0.001% maintaining the aspect of having mostly 2nd order distortions.

 Listening comparisons show that much more musical information became present being two magnitudes further away from the distortion level with this concept.

-Normally being friends of discrete transistor circuits, in this case we decided to go for the advantages of the shortest possible signal path of an integrated solution.
+Normally being friends of discrete transistor circuits, we decided to go for the advantages of the shortest possible signal path of an integrated solution.